-Single Market barriers continue limiting the EU’s potential for the twin transition
+Single Market barriers continue limiting the EU’s potential for the twin transition: examples in key sectors

 The Single Market is the beating heart of EU integration.
 56 million jobs in the EU depend on it.
 Yet, it remains a work in progress and a critical element to make the EU more resilient and sustainable.
 Removing Single Market barriers in goods and services could amount to €713 billion by 2029.